Hecter94/EndlessSky-PluginArchive/Working/Arion - Air Superiority/README.md

 An Endless Sky plugin that adds a variety of things to endless sky, including:

-- Real life fighters

-- Real life bombers
+- Real life fighters and bombers

-- Ace combat super planes

-- Xenonauts fighters
+- Fighters from some other games

 - A bunch of new H2H weapons based on real life weapons

 - Advanced outfits

-- Specialized weapons
+- Powerful and unique weapons

 - Superweapons